Kenilworth: Kenilworth Arts Festival

 The first Kenilworth Festival was held in 1935.
 After a 70-year interval, it was revived locally in 2005.
 Between 2005 and 2015, events were held almost every year, with varying success.
 The company became a social enterprise in 2010.
 In 2015–16, a new team oversaw a change in direction, with a new name, branding and mission statement, as 'Kenilworth Arts Festival'.

 Kenilworth Arts Festival took place again on 19–28 September 2019.

-Bonfire Night Fireworks Display

-Kenilworth Castle hosts an annual firework display, known as one of the best Bonfire Night firework displays in the UK.

 Education

+Kenilworth is close to the University of Warwick at Gibbet Hill in Coventry 2.5 mi to the north.

-The principal secondary school in Kenilworth is the Kenilworth School and Sixth Form, based at two different sites in the town.
+The principal secondary school is the Kenilworth School and Sixth Form.
 There are also a number of schools for primary age children.